Based on Raisa Foster’s online lecture ‘Art, EcoJustice, and Leadership’ on 20.03.2020

 LFC students presenting the results of their case study research to fellow students, representatives of case organizations and members of the university community in December 2019.

 Six new LFC students have successfully graduated from the programme – congratulations!
 The LFC students graduate from three different tracks according to their chosen specialization – business studies, politics, or governance; but one can clearly see multidisciplinarity in the students’ works.

 The theses this time have focused on a wide range of topics including solidarity economy in the Nordic welfare states, co-creation for sustainable development, water diplomacy in Central Asia, social construction of retail digitalization, depoliticization in Finnish politics, and the neoliberal agency in feminism.
 Below we provide the short abstracts of the theses with the permanent links to the publications.
 Enjoy!

-This year, the LFC master’s students again organize the lecture series, which will discuss topical issues.
-This time, the series got the name “Mindset changers”, and the first lecture in the three-part lecture series is given by Sonja Finér, Executive Director of Finnwatch (https://www.finnwatch.org/en/).
+This year, the LFC master’s students again organize the LFC lecture series, which discusses topical societal change issues.
+This year, the series got the name “Mindset changers”.
+The first lecture in the three-part lecture series is given by Sonja Finér, Executive Director of Finnwatch.